6 Steps for planning an around-the-world family trip

 2/Choose your destinations

 As a family, sit down with a map of the world.
 There’s an overwhelming number of choices, aren’t there?
-My children and I put together a short list based on the following criteria: 1) where were our bucket list destinations, 2) where did our family have personal connections, 3) where did we have family and friends living abroad, and 4) where were those faraway locations that using a round-the-world ticket made sense (more on that to come).
+My children and I put together a short list based on the following criteria: 1) where were our bucket list destinations, 2) where did our family have personal connections, 3) where did we have family and friends living abroad, and 4) where were those faraway locations that using a round-the-world ticket (more on that to come) made sense.